 The general public has finally caught on to the green building trend.
 They’re going to progressively need your expertise to help them accomplish new sustainable living goals.
 Not only will it look distinguished on your part for having gone the extra mile, but you will actually be able to provide more current information that will be relevant to your client’s needs.

-Because it's new, you may not know what to study for the specialty portion of the LEED AP+ exam.
-Everblue Training Institute will be providing exam prep courses to help you out.
-Green Associate exam dates are already listed.
+Because it’s new, you may not know what to study for the specialty portion of the LEED AP+ exam.
+Everblue Training Institute will be providing LEED exam prep courses to help you out.